davidtavarez/davidtavarez.github.io/_posts/2018-09-12-chatting_with_a_bank_phisher.md

   - scam
 ---

 Everything began with a tweet.
-A friend of mine "report" a phishing attempt to the Banco de Reservas (Dominican Republic). ![Original Tweet][report-tweet]
+A friend of mine "reported" a phishing attempt to the Banco de Reservas (Dominican Republic). ![Original Tweet][report-tweet]

-And I quoted "report" because I really doubt that the Community Manager is completely aware on how dangerous a Phishing campaign could be... but, let's move on, maybe at the end of this post non-technical users will learned something.
+And I quoted "reported" because I really doubt that the bank's Community Manager is completely aware of how dangerous a Phishing campaign can be... but, let's move on, maybe at the end of this post non-technical users will have learned something.

 ### Following the instructions ###

-My first stop was to follow the instructions:
+My first step was to follow the instructions:

 ```
 $ curl http://opora-company.ru/__MACOSX/layouts/libraries/cms/